acorn-technology/react-and-rn-intro/tutorial/redux/README.md

         return { getState, dispatch, subscribe };
     }

-Subscribe to the store using our `render()`-function right after it has been created:
+Subscribe to the store using our `render()` function right after it has been created:

     store.subscribe(render);